CallumBoase/react-into-html/Examples/example-components/HelloWorld/readme_helloWorld.md

     </html>
     ```

-3. In a terminal, run `npm run build` to render your components into a single, browser-friendly file.
+3. In a terminal, run `npm run build` to compile your components into a single, browser-friendly file.

 4. Open `./localTesting/index.html` in a browser.
 You should now see hello world rendered on the page from your custom component.